 People with dementia can feel vulnerable as their condition progresses and they increasingly rely on other people to do things for them.
 It is important that people who have dementia feel reassured and supported, while retaining some level of independence.
+For more information, read our page on staying independent with dementia.
 Although some symptoms are common to many people with dementia, each person's experience of the disease will be different.

 Below is a list of issues you may begin to encounter after a dementia diagnosis.

 When a person with dementia finds that their mental abilities are declining, they're likely to feel anxious, stressed and scared.
 They may be aware of their increasing clumsiness and inability to remember things, and this can be very frustrating and upsetting for them.

 If you are looking after someone with dementia, you can help them feel more secure by creating a regular daily routine in a relaxed environment where they're encouraged and not criticised.